yogthos/cheatsheets/lineageos.md

 then run

+    # optional steps
     ./adb root
     ./adb -d reboot sideload

+    # sideload is the key part
     ./adb sideload roms/pixel5/lineage-20.0-20230101-nightly-redfin-signed.zip

 do another update to install Gapps, have to enable ADB again